proxy-app/Proxy/README.md

 # Who
 This app is designed for UW and WLU students in the Kitchener-Waterloo area.

+# How
+Either React, AWS, GraphQL
+Or Flutter, Dart, Firebase

 # Limitations
 Will probably be released before 2022.